MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-introduction.md

 ### Triggers

 Triggers define the conditions you want to detect on your objects, and the actions that you want to take when those conditions are met.
-When a trigger activates, it is always for a specific object instance.
+When a trigger activates, it's always for a specific object instance.
 A trigger on a Freezer object might detect the freezer being too warm, and send an email to the relevant technician.

 ### Properties